Tips & Advice

 Surge Protection: A Smart Investment for Connecticut Homeowners

-Given how frequently Connecticut experiences power outages, investing in surge protection makes sense for most homeowners.
+Given how frequently Connecticut experiences power outages, investing in surge protection is one of the smartest things you can do to avoid unexpected appliance repair costs.
 You have two main options:

-Whole-home surge protectors are installed at your electrical panel and protect your entire house.
-They typically cost $200 to $500 plus installation by a licensed electrician, but they offer comprehensive protection for every appliance you own.
+Installed at your electrical panel, whole-home surge protectors cover every appliance and circuit in the house.
+They typically cost $200 to $500 plus installation by a licensed electrician, but they offer the most comprehensive protection available—especially worthwhile if your home has older wiring or has survived multiple storm seasons.

-One important note: many homeowners assume their insurance will cover surge damage, but policies often require documentation that you had surge protection in place.
-Check your policy and keep receipts for any surge protection devices you install.
+One important note: many homeowners assume their insurance will cover surge damage, but policies often require documentation that surge protection was in place.
+Check your policy and keep receipts for any devices you install.

-Also worth considering: Connecticut has a lot of older housing stock, and many homes still have outdated electrical panels that may be more susceptible to surge issues.
-If your home was built before 1980 and hasn't had an electrical update, this is worth discussing with a licensed electrician.
+Also worth considering: Connecticut has a significant amount of older housing stock, and many homes still have outdated electrical panels that are more susceptible to surge issues.
+If your home was built before 1980 and hasn't had an electrical update, discuss this with a licensed electrician before storm season arrives.

 Connecticut's storm seasons aren't going anywhere.
 Whether it's the summer thunderstorms that roll through from June to August or the nor'easters that batter the coast from fall through spring, power outages will continue to be part of life here.
-But with a little preparation and the right response when power returns, you can protect your appliances from costly damage and avoid unexpected appliance repair bills.
+But with a little preparation—and the right response when power returns—you can protect your appliances from costly damage and avoid surprise repair bills.

-If you've recently experienced a power outage and something doesn't seem right with your refrigerator, washer, dryer, or other major appliance, don't wait for a small problem to become a big one.
-The team at MY APPLIANCE Repair is here to help Connecticut homeowners with post-storm inspections and repairs.
-Visit us at myappliance.us, book a service call online, or contact our team to schedule a service call and learn more about keeping your appliances running strong through whatever weather comes our way.
+If you've recently experienced a power outage and something doesn't seem right with your refrigerator, washer, dryer, or any other major appliance, don't wait for a small problem to become a big one.
+The team at MY APPLIANCE Repair is here to help Connecticut homeowners with post-storm inspections and appliance repair across the state.
+Visit us at myappliance.us, book a service call online, or contact our team to schedule service and keep your appliances running strong through whatever weather comes our way.

 Appliance giving you trouble?